REBELinBLUE/kube-guide/3-tutorial.md

 ensures that if a *Node* goes down you still have a fallback until a new *Pod* is scheduled.

-Previously we set the number of replicas using `kubectl`, however this is not the best way to do it, as in reality you would want it defined in your *Manifest* (which you are of course storing in a version control system, right?).
+Previously we set the number of replicas using `kubectl`, however this is not the best way to do it, as in reality you would want it defined in your manifest (which you are of course storing in a version control system, right?).
 Thankfully it is just a case of setting one field

 ```bash